mattmakai/howdoistartup.github.io/source/content/pages/storytelling.markdown

 about your company.

 ### [The Science of Storytelling: Why Telling a Story is the Most Powerful Way to Activate Our Brains](http://lifehacker.com/5965703/the-science-of-storytelling-why-telling-a-story-is-the-most-powerful-way-to-activate-our-brains)
+Telling a narrative with events activates parts of the brain called Broca's area and Wernicke's area.
+Listeners retain stories much better than independent bullets of information found on slide decks.
+A story gives context to otherwise disparate facts.

 ## Ideas for your story